touhouworldcup/thprac/README.md

 ### UDoALG - Tools
 ![TH19 Tools](https://github.com/touhouworldcup/thprac/assets/23106652/a2cdb385-b61d-4111-af6b-b195e85bf18a)

-It's just like TH09 Tools, but for TH19
+It's just like PoFV Tools, but for UDoALG.

 ### EoSD - Pause Menu
 ![TH06](https://user-images.githubusercontent.com/23106652/174436027-734d642a-300c-45ab-9591-b6219aca087b.png)

-Choosing "Exit" will prompt you to save a replay. **Warning**: replays saved like this will continue after the point you chose to save the replay.
+Choosing "Exit" will now prompt you to save a replay.

+**Warning**: replays saved like this will continue after the point you chose to save the replay.
 The player character will stand still and not shoot.

 ### ESC + R fix for Violet Detector, Wily Beast and Weakest Creature and Unconnected Marketeers